Precision predictions of Starobinsky inflation with self-consistent Weyl-squared corrections: Inflationary observables and comparison with observations

 where the identifications with the coefficients $p_{n\,\odot}$ are valid, in terms of Hubble flow parameters, up to $\order{\epsilon^3}$:

 The above quantities describe deviations from an exact power law, which is often employed as a phenomenological template for observational constraints.
-These beyond-power-law quantities are the amplitude $\mathcal{A}$ at the pivot mode $k_\odot$, together with its logarithmic-derivatives: the spectral tilt $\theta$, the running of the tilt $\mathfrak{a}$, and the running-of-the-running of the tilt $\mathfrak{b}$, which are formally defined as,
+These beyond-power-law quantities are the amplitude $\mathcal{A}$ at the pivot mode $k_\odot$, together with its logarithmic derivatives: the spectral tilt $\theta$, the running of the tilt $\mathfrak{a}$, and the running-of-the-running of the tilt $\mathfrak{b}$, which are formally defined as

-Consequently, we can derive explicit expressions for the phenomenological quantities \eqref{eq:Power-Law-definition} directly by evaluating \eqref{eq:Power-Law-p'ns}, and use them to compare with observational constraints.
+Consequently, we can derive explicit expressions for the phenomenological quantities \eqref{eq:Power-Law-definition} directly by evaluating \eqref{eq:Power-Law-p'ns} and use them to compare with observational constraints.
+The explicit expressions of these quantities, expressed in terms of $\epsilon_{1H\odot}$, can be found in \cite{ZenodoR2W2}.
 Furthermore, one special feature of $R+\alpha\, R^2-\beta\, W^2$ inflation is the fact that the quantities in \eqref{eq:Power-Law-p'ns} can be expressed in terms of the scalar spectral tilt $\theta_\mathrm{s}\equiv n_\mathrm{s}-1$, one of the most precisely measured observables in inflationary cosmology.
 To see this, note that evaluating the expansions \eqref{eq:Epsilon_Expansion_234}, we find that the scalar tilt at $k_\odot$ takes the form

+where $C = \gamma_E + \ln(2) - 2 \simeq -0.730$.
 Hence, as any quantity can be written in terms of $\epsilon_{1H\odot}$ using \eqref{eq:Epsilon_Expansion_234}, the above expression can be used to rewrite each of them as a series in $n_{\mathrm{s}}-1$.
 A direct advantage of doing so comes from the fact that $n_\mathrm{s}-1$ is frame independent, which allows us to write the inflationary predictions as a set of specific relations between different observables as measured at a pivot $k_\odot$.
-In Tab.~\ref{Tab:Results_Summaryv2}, we report the explicit expressions for the quantities in \eqref{eq:Power-Law-p'ns} expanded in powers of $n_{\mathrm{s}}-1$.
+In Table~\ref{Tab:Results_Summaryv2}, we report the explicit expressions for the quantities in \eqref{eq:Power-Law-p'ns} expanded in powers of $n_{\mathrm{s}}-1$.
+The resulting relation between $r$ and $n_{\mathrm{s}}$ is confronted with observational constraints in Fig.~\ref{fig:rnsplane}.